 The CRF welcomes applications from formal or informal civil society actors and consortia, including social movements.
 Applications are received at any time throughout the year and reviewed on a rolling basis.

-Grants must be for a 3–6 months activity periods and include a maximum budget of roughly US$10,000.00 for individual organisation or US$20,000.00 for two or more co-applying organisations.
+Grants must be for a 3–6 months activity periods and include a maximum budget of roughly US$10,000 for individual organisation or US$20,000 for two or more co-applying organisations.

-Partners must demonstrate that proposed activities respond to an urgent threat to freedoms of assembly, association, or expression and that those involved in the project are at high risk in exercising their rights to these freedoms.
+Partners must demonstrate that proposed activities respond to an urgent and/or escalating threat to freedoms of assembly, association, or expression and that those involved in the project face a high level of risk when exercising these rights.

 Examples of activities include, but are not limited to, the following: